Work/Life and Family Resources

 The MIT Work-Life Center offers research-based seminars and webinars throughout the year on topics related to parenting children of all ages, work-life balance, navigating work and life as a young professional, and senior care.

 Backup Child Care for Students

-MIT offers a program of subsidized backup child care for MIT students as part of our support for student families.
-This program is sponsored by the Office of the Dean for Graduate Education and administered by the MIT Work-Life Center.
+MIT offers a program of subsidized backup child care for MIT graduate students as part of our support for student families.
+This program is sponsored by the Office of Graduate Education and administered by the MIT Work-Life Center.

-Backup child care providers can assist when normal child care or school arrangements are disrupted by school closings, vacations, spousal travel, or provider illness, or when a child is mildly ill.
+Backup child care providers or in-center care can assist when normal child care or school arrangements are disrupted by school closings, vacations, provider illness, or when a child is mildly ill.
 Backup care can also help cover child care needs at times when care is not normally available, for example, to allow students to attend MIT events, student government meetings or conferences, or to study for exams.

 Registration is required.
 Learn more and register online.